ant-design/ant-design/components/QRCode/demo/download.md

 ## en-US

-A way to download QrCode.
+A way to download QRCode.